Big Ass Extreme Bash: Night one

 The fifth bout was a tag team match for the ECW World Tag Team Championship between the Eliminators and the Pitbulls, with the Eliminators winning by pinfall, with Saturn pinning one of the Pitbulls after hitting him with a chain.
 This marked the end of their feud.

-The sixth bout was a two-out-of-three falls match between Juventud Guerrera and Rey Misterio Jr. Misterio won the first fall by pinfall using an ocean cyclone suplex, but Guerrera went on to win the next two straight falls by pinfall, winning the second fall following a dragon suplex and the final fall following a super brainbuster.
+The sixth bout was a two-out-of-three falls match between Juventud Guerrera and Rey Misterio Jr..
+Misterio won the first fall by pinfall using an ocean cyclone suplex, but Guerrera went on to win the next two straight falls by pinfall using a dragon suplex and a super brainbuster respectively.

 The seventh bout was a singles match in which Big Titan defeated Judge Dredd by pinfall following a piledriver.

 The eighth bout saw ECW World Television Champion 2 Cold Scorpio defend his title against Sabu in a rematch from CyberSlam the prior month.
 The match ended in a time limit draw after 20 minutes.

 The penultimate match was a tag team match between the Dudley Brothers and the Headhunters, with Buh Buh Ray Dudley pinning Headhunter B using a small package.
 Following the match, the Headhunters' manager Damien Kane issued an open challenge which drew out Mustafa and his tag team partner, the returning New Jack, to brawl with the Headhunters.

 In the main event of night one, ECW World Heavyweight Champion Raven defended his title against the Sandman.
-Raven won the match after giving the Sandman an Evenflow DDT on a guardrail that The Sandman had brought into the ring.
+Raven won the match to retain his title after giving the Sandman an Evenflow DDT on a guardrail that the Sandman had brought into the ring.
 Following the main event, Shane Douglas, the Sandman, and Tommy Dreamer formed a temporary alliance against Raven.